Skip to main content

 • Storage requirements.
 Lazy learning algorithms need to store the entire training dataset or a representative subset of it.
 This can be memory-intensive, particularly when dealing with large datasets with high-dimensional features.

 • Sensitivity to noise.
-Lazy learning algorithms can be sensitive to noisy or irrelevant features in the training data.
-As they rely on direct comparison with stored instances, noisy features may negatively impact the accuracy of predictions.
+Noise or irrelevant features in the training data can significantly impact the accuracy of lazy learning model predictions, because they rely on direct comparison with stored instances.

 • Overfitting.
 Lazy learning algorithms are prone to overfitting when the training dataset is small or when there are too many stored instances.
 Overfitting occurs when the model memorizes the training instances, including their noise or outliers, leading to poor generalization on unseen data.